 - Akron-Canton: This region is currently developing a Lights Out program and is planning to start monitoring both cities during spring.
 For now, inquiries can be directed to Matthew Shumar, the OBCI coordinator, at firstname.lastname@example.org.

 - Cleveland: If you are interested in volunteering in our monitoring and collection program, please fill out THIS FORM.
-Inquiries can be directed to Jill Fowler, the Lights Out Cleveland volunteer coordinator at LightsOutCLEvolunteer@gmail.com.
+Inquiries can be directed to Hannah Illencik, the Lights Out Cleveland volunteer coordinator at LightsOutCLEvolunteer@gmail.com.
 More information on volunteering is available HERE.

-- Columbus: Students in The Ohio State University’s Ornithology Club will be monitoring campus.
-Volunteers are needed to help transport injured birds to the Ohio Wildlife Center.
-If you are interested, contact Matthew Shumar, the OBCI coordinator, at firstname.lastname@example.org.
+- Columbus: Students in The Ohio State University’s Ornithology Club began monitoring campus in 2018.
+For more information about their project, click HERE.
+Additionally, the Ohio Wildlife Center is taking the lead on developing a downtown Columbus collision monitoring program for spring 2019.
+If you are interested in volunteering, contact Matthew Shumar, the OBCI coordinator, at email@example.com.